TeCSAR-UNCC/RetailS/README.md

 |Real-world Test          |   2,432    |  1,933       | 53    | 6 |
 | Staged Test          |   20,578    |  20,335       | 898  | 6 |

-## Structure of Annotations & Labels
-1-Annotations (.pkl)
-Each video in the RetailS dataset has a corresponding annotation file in pickle format.
-The files are named according to the camera and video ID (e.g., cam1_video101.pkl).
-The data is structured as a nested dictionary where each frame maps to the detected individuals and their respective pose data:

-2-Anomaly Labels (.npy)
-Anomaly labels are provided as binary NumPy arrays (.npy) for every frame in the video.
-0: Normal behavior (e.g., browsing, walking).
-1: Shoplifting anomaly (e.g., pocket or bag concealment).

 ## Execution Pipeline